-- (1) Stores closed for one or more days due to Hurricanes Katrina, Rita and Wilma are not included in this item. - (2) The number of stores open at the end of the period includes four stores closed as of October 29, 2005, as a result of Hurricanes Katrina, Rita and Wilma, two of which have since been re-opened.
+Stores closed for one or more days due to Hurricanes Katrina, Rita and Wilma are not included in this item.

-(3) Stores included in the comparable store sales calculation for any period are those stores that were opened prior to the beginning of the preceding fiscal year and were still open at the end of such - period.
-Relocated stores and expanded stores are included in the comparable store sales results.
+The number of stores open at the end of the period includes four stores closed as of October 29, 2005, as a result of Hurricanes Katrina, Rita and Wilma, two of which have since been re-opened.
+Stores included in the comparable store sales calculation for any period are those stores that were opened prior to the beginning of the preceding fiscal year and were still open at the end of such (2) (3)